 Find the most accurate, durable, and easy-to-use all-purpose tape measure for your needs.

 The “measure twice, cut once” adage is key to the success of all kinds of craft and construction projects.
-To follow it, you’ll often need to rely on a tape measure—a flexible cloth, metal, or fiberglass ribbon, of variable length, with measurement markings.
-While you no doubt already own one, tape measures have subtle design features to allow greater precision and ease, depending on the job at hand.
-You may, in fact, need more than one in your toolbox, but the one you can’t do without is a high-quality, general-purpose tape measure.
-Read on to learn what to expect from the best models, and check out our top-rated picks based on industry standards and consumer satisfaction.
+To follow it, you’ll often need to rely on a tape measure—a flexible cloth, metal, or fiberglass ribbon of variable length with measurement markings.
+The best tape measures boast subtle design features that allow greater precision and ease of use than you’d get with a run-of-the-mill tape.
+Read on to learn more about what separates the best from the rest, and check out our top-rated picks below.

 The Four Types of Tape Measures

 Don’t choose a tape measure at random.
 Pause to learn the basics.
 First off, know that there are four basic varieties to choose from.